Bank of England to look more closely at costs of financial regulation

 LONDON The Bank of England will study the cumulative economic costs of financial regulations introduced since the global financial crisis, it said on Tuesday, after the government told it to help promote competition and investment.

 Britain spent billions bailing out failing banks in 2008 and 2009.
-Despite continued public anger over the role of the banks in that crisis, however, chancellor George Osborne has signalled the Conservative government wants to move on since winning re-election in May.
+Despite continued public anger over the role of the banks in that crisis, however, finance minister George Osborne has signalled the Conservative government wants to move on since winning re-election in May.

 Osborne has cut a tax targeting the largest banks and sped up the sale of public stakes in Lloyds (LLOY.L) and RBS (RBS.L).